History of rail transport in Pakistan: Indus Valley State Railway

-The Indus Valley State Railway was undertaken by Scinde Railway chief resident engineer John Brunton, assisted by his son William Arthur Brunton, in 1869-70.
+The Indus Valley State Railway was undertaken by Scinde Railway chief resident engineer John Brunton, assisted by his son William Arthur Brunton, in 1869–70.
 The Empress Bridge, opened in 1878, carried the IVSR over the Sutlej River between Ferozepur (Firozpur, south of Lahore) and Kasur.
 The line reached Sukkur in 1879, and the steam ferry which transported eight wagons at a time across the Indus between Rohri and Sukkur was found to be cumbersome and time-consuming.
 The opening of the Lansdowne Bridge in 1889 resolved the bottleneck, and Karachi Port was connected to the rail network.
 With other companies, the Indus Valley State Railway was merged with the Scinde, Punjab & Delhi Railway in 1886 to form the North Western State Railway.

 Punjab Northern State Railway

 The Punjab Northern State Railway, opened in 1876, was a line between Lahore and Peshawar.
 The route of what became the railway was first surveyed in 1857, followed by years of political and military debate.
-The Punjab Northern State Railway was created in 1870-71 to construct and operate a railway between Lahore and Peshawar.
+The Punjab Northern State Railway was created in 1870–71 to construct and operate a railway between Lahore and Peshawar.
 The first section of line (from Lahore to Peshawar) was opened in 1876, and in 1883 the Attock Bridge over the Indus River was completed.
 Francis Joseph Edward Spring was deployed from the Imperial Civil Service's engineering section in 1873 as consulting engineer for the PNSR survey and the construction of portions of the railway and bridges, and remained attached to the railway until 1878.
 Several major bridges were constructed to complete the PNSR line from Lahore to Peshawar.

 Sind–Pishin State Railway

-Government considered Russia, who might advance from Afghanistan into Quetta, a threat to its rule in South Asia.
+Government considered Russia, who might advance from Afghanistan into Quetta, a threat to its rule in the subcontinent.
 In 1857, Scinde, Punjab and Delhi Railway chairman William Andrew suggested that rail lines to the Bolan Pass would have a strategic role in responding to a Russian threat.
 During the Second Anglo-Afghan War (1878–80), a new urgency was felt to construct a rail line to Quetta for easier access to the frontier.
 Work began on the line on 18 September 1879, and the first 215 km from Ruk to Sibi was completed in January 1880.
 Beyond Sibi, however, the terrain was difficult.
 After harsh weather, the over-320 km line finally reached Quetta in March 1887.